 - It has a smaller viewing area.

 3. Optrel Crystal 2.0 Auto-Darkening Expensive Welding Helmet

 Optrel Crystal 2.0 Auto-Darkening Welding Helmet has a crystal lens with a shade 2.0 light states.
 This helps in seeing clarity in the welding process.
 Also, the helmet has an autopilot feature that helps the welder to detect the arc brightness.
 Optrel Crystal helmet has a fully automated shade to make light adjustments.
 It is leveled from 4 to 12 and the adjustment is automatic according to the intensity of the welding light.
 Besides, it gives you a high clear detailed view of the welding pool.

 It also has a grind mode that helps you to switch easily between the weld and grind mode.
-This is achievable with the external controls.
+This is achievable with external controls.
 You do not need to remove the helmet nor gloves when you are switching between the modes.
-This helps in the performance improvement.
+This helps in performance improvement.

 - It has grind mode for automatically switching between grind and weld modes.

 - It has a clear color perception in the light state.

 - It has crystal lenses for clear vision.